macpawluk/fullstack-showcase/README.md

 The purpose of this project is to introduce myself and give a sample of my development skills.
 This is full stack project implemented in React with Typescript and .NET Core.
-First two tabs are about myself and my experience, but the last one (Exercise) is for demoing solution for slightly more complex problem.
+Application's first two tabs are about myself and my experience, but the last one (Exercise) is for demoing solution for slightly more complex problem.

-If you want to check the project in the runtime, it has been deployed to Azure and [can be viewed here](http://mp-fullstack-showcase-ui.azurewebsites.net/)].
+If you want to check the project in the runtime, it has been deployed to Azure and [can be viewed here](http://mp-fullstack-showcase-ui.azurewebsites.net/).

 ## Back-end